 - Don’t use electricity when mixing your cake, use an old fashioned whisk, and don’t be afraid of lumps.
 Mix just until no flour remains, the texture will be more like homemade.

-There’s a special place in my heart (and stomach) for easy breakfast cakes, have you tried these?
+There’s a special place in my heart (and stomach) for easy breakfast cakes

 - Duncan Hines Classic Yellow Cake Mix

 - 1 cup buttermilk, (you can use regular milk)